astroML/gatspy/doc/periodic/lomb_scargle.rst

    model.optimizer.set(period_range=(0.2, 1.2), quiet=True)
    model.fit(t_r, mag_r, dmag_r)

-One of the best known methods for detecting periodicity in time series is the Lomb-Scargle Periodogram. ``gatspy`` has three main implementations of the classic periodogram:
+One of the best known methods for detecting periodicity in unevenly-sampled time series is the Lomb-Scargle Periodogram. ``gatspy`` has three main implementations of the classic periodogram:

-:class:`~gatspy.periodic.LombScargleFast`
-  This class implements the fast, O[N logN] implementation of Lomb-Scargle.
-  It is much faster than any of the above methods, especially as the number of data points and frequencies increases.
-It is limited to a floating mean model, and the frequencies must be computed on a regular grid.

 :class:`~gatspy.periodic.LombScargle`
   This basic method uses simple linear algebra to compute the periodogram.
   Though it is relatively slow, the approach allows for some enhancements such as floating mean, multiple Fourier terms, and regularization terms.

+:class:`~gatspy.periodic.LombScargleFast`
+  This class implements the fast, O[N logN] implementation of the Lomb-Scargle periodogram.
+It is much faster than either of the below methods, especially as the number of data points and frequencies increases.
+It is limited to either a simple pre-centered model or a floating mean model, and the frequencies must be computed on a regular grid.

 :class:`~gatspy.periodic.LombScargleAstroML`
   This class depends on the Lomb-Scargle implementation in `astroML <http://www.astroml.org>`_.
 This is a cython implementation, and is slightly faster than :class:`~gatspy.periodic.LombScargle`, though it does not handle higher-order fits or regularization.
+It is mainly implemented for the sake of unit testing.

 For the basic no-frills Lomb-Scargle algorithm, the best option to use is :class:`~gatspy.periodic.LombScargleFast`.
 Keep in mind that aside from